nabin-bhakat/SimpleNodeApp/README.md

 - Overview page with all products
 - Individual product pages with detailed information
 - API endpoint for JSON data access

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Support

-For support, please open an issue in the GitHub repository or contact the development team.

----

-**Made with 💚 for fresh, organic produce!**